alanakil/PlasticBalancedNetsPackage/README.md

 Installation: Run `pip install plastic_balanced_network` in the terminal.
 Alternatively, clone the repo and run `pip install -e .`

-Import: `from plastic_balanced_network.helpers import plasticNeuralNetwork`
+Import: `from plastic_balanced_network.helpers import PlasticNeuralNetwork`

 You may also import other useful functions for analysis: `from plastic_balanced_network.helpers import compute_firing_rate, spike_count_cov, cov2corr, average_cov_corr_over_subpops`